 Deanshanger Primary School is situated in the south of Northamptonshire, just over the border from Milton Keynes.
 We are a 'community' school, funded by Northamptonshire County Council to serve the villages of Deanshanger, Wicken, Puxley and Passenham, although pupils from further afield are sometimes admitted if we have places available.
-Currently, we have approximately 395 pupils on roll which allows two form entry from foundation stage to year 6.
+Currently, we have 390 pupils on roll which allows two form entry from foundation stage to year 6.

 We are situated in a lovely position adjacent to the village green.
 The oldest part of the school dates from Victorian times, but over the years, extensive additional accommodation has been added.
 A large-scale building project finished September 2015 providing us with an additional classroom, a drama/multi-purpose studio, an extended library facility, new focus rooms for individual learning needs and much-needed roof repairs.
 Whilst we look like a small village school from the front aspect, we actually extend back a long way and most visitors are surprised by our size.